tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/3-new_art_new_life-JUST_THE_QUOTES.md

 > thus neither joy nor suffering.
 (p.
 259)

-> If evil is synonymous with abolition and thus with suffering, and
+> If evil is synonymous with abolition and thus with suffering, and good is synonymous with creation and thus with joy,
-> good is synonymous with creation and thus with joy, then in real life good and evil destroy each other.
+> then in real life good and evil destroy each other.
 >
 > But in concrete life good and evil oppose each other.
-> And it is also a characteristic of life's beauty and misery that we can escape neither one.
+And it is also a characteristic of life's beauty and misery that
+> we can escape neither one.
 (p.
 260)

 > But the new art also reveals another thing of the greatest importance: *to show ourselves as we really are.*
 > It reveals that frankness and sincerity are the primordial conditions for the new life.
 (p.
 260)

 > Nothing is more unfortunate for life than the concealment of reality: truth.
-> Since life is truth, life is then concealed.
+Since life is truth, life is then concealed.
-(p.
-260)
+> To conceal the true content of life, even of practical life, is to retreat into a particular form, is to become separated from
+> life, to enclose oneself.
+Oscillating between life and death in the obscurity of existence, we naturally enclose ourselves in
+> groups, in small, more or less homogeneous circles of the same social condition.
+Through sensitivity or selfishness, it is
+> logical that we try to avoid the clashes and conflicts that abound in life.
+It is understandable to frequent only one's
+> "friends," to live with "pals," and to be as little as possible concerned with humanity outside our small chosen circle.
+> That is why we enjoy ourselves as much as we can, eating, drinking, feeling, and thinking according to our particular taste
+> and nature.
+Thus we cling to warmth and avoid cold; we read only what is agreeable to us, sympathetic in thought and feeling.
+> Finally, it is logical that we do not want to concern ourselves with troublesome political or economic situations and problems.
+> All this is very "human," if it derives spontaneously from one's own in- [page break] stinct and intuition for "living."
+But
+> if it is a calculated attitude intended to conceal the true state of things, then it is ostrich policy.
+>

-> By enclosing ourselves within the small circle of what is agreeable to us, we unjustly separate ourselves from others,
+> Let us not forget that this narrow egoism is not the egoism by which we evolve.
+By enclosing ourselves within the small circle
-> from universal life and all its beauties, which then remain concealed.
+> of what is agreeable to us, we unjustly separate ourselves from others, from universal life and all its beauties, which then
-(p.
-261)
+> remain concealed.
+>
+> But in reality there is danger everywhere, which if not combated leads to ruin.
+>
+> But like all particular forms, the little circles of our life destroy themselves.
+And once again life pitilessly thrusts
+> us out of the warmth into the cold.
+>
+> Disoriented, facing concealed opposition, we feel unhappy.
+But we "learn" and are forced to fight.
+Fromthe struggle finally
+> comes victory: a new form of life that is more open.
+(pp. 260-261)

 > The actions of creation and abolition will become increasingly united,
 > so that more and more we will be able to create by abolishing.